 - 33% started treatment

-Thirty percent of all Check Hep C participants were cured, which represents a two-fold increase over the estimated 12% to 15% cure rate in New York City.2
+This 30% cure rate represents a two-fold increase over the estimated 12% to 15% cure rate overall in New York City.3

 Some participants more likely to start treatment than others

-In Canada, hepatitis C continues to be most prevalent among people who inject drugs or who have a history of injecting drugs.3 This population also continues to experience significant barriers to treatment such as lack of access to healthcare, and stigma and discrimination associated with substance use.
-This study shows that people with hepatitis C who have not been traditionally well-served by the healthcare system can achieve high hepatitis C cure rates in programs that have onsite and offsite clinical care when health navigation is part of their care plan.
+People who use drugs continue to experience significant barriers to treatment such as lack of access to healthcare, and stigma and discrimination associated with substance use.
+Linkage to care is even more essential because new DAA treatments are highly effective and easy to complete and they can be accessed with few restrictions in Canada.
+This study shows that high hepatitis C cure rates can be achieved in populations that have not been traditionally well-served by the healthcare system when health navigation is part of their care plan.

-- Ford M, Johnson N, Desai P, et al. From care to cure: Demonstrating a model of clinical patient navigation for hepatitis C care and treatment among high-need patients.
+- Ford M, Johnson N, Desai P et al. From care to cure: demonstrating a model of clinical patient navigation for hepatitis C care and treatment among high-need patients.
 Clinical Infectious Diseases.
-2017; in press.
+2017:64(5):685–91.